 Natural beekeeping is an approach to beekeeping encouraging minimal manipulation and as hands-off an approach as possible

 That is admittedly a rather broad definition.
 However, as you learn more about natural beekeeping you will recognize a theme to "step back and leave alone", wherever possible, finding ways to support bees living their lives free from interference.

 There's no denying that most of us look forward to honey from our hives.
 But here's another strong natural beekeeping perspective - the keeping of honey bees is a reward unto itself and the "production line" of honey is an irrelevance (or, at most, a happy side benefit).

 How all this translates into beekeeping practice is the subject of much debate.
 Let's look at some of these issues.

 With the definition above, it's tempting to assume one can set up a hive, stand back, leave alone and call it natural beekeeping.
 But it's not quite that simple.

 Natural beekeeping has implications for many aspects of the beekeeper's role.
 With the qualifier that this lesson is intended to introduce you to the notion of natural beekeeping, here are a just few areas that are guided by a natural beekeeping philosophy.

 Perhaps the most common practice mentioned by proponents of natural beekeeping is the desire to avoid chemical treatments to address issues in the hive.
-This is also the most controversial aspect of natural beekeeping and you will easily and readily find experienced beekeepers on both side of this coin.
+This is also the most controversial aspect of natural beekeeping and you will easily and readily find experienced beekeepers on both sides of this coin.
 Strongly!

 Maintaining a healthy beehive is a complex and occasionally difficult challenge, with threats to our bees including pests, pesticides and more.
 But one of the most pervasive threats relates to that from mites, such as the varroa mite.